mlpack/mlboard/examples/image.md

     google::protobuf::ShutdownProtobufLibrary();
 }
 ```

-The output would be as follows :
+The output would be as follows:

 <p>
 <img src = "assets/single_image.png" width = "300" height = "200"/>